kakun45/webCollab-Xeniya-and-Ceyda/README.md

 2. Commit changes
 3. Push to origin git push `--set-upstream origin curr-branch-name`
 4. Make PR in GitHUb with a button
+   4a.
+Reviewer: Look at the changes on Github
+   4aa.
+If want to look locally: `git checkout -b myb origin/myb`, where `myb` is the name of the branch to review.
+After took a look, delete it locally
+   4b.
+Reviewer: hit the approve button on GitHub
-5. Merge PR (squish)
+5. PR-Sender: Merge PR (squish)
 6. Delete the branch in GH (make automatic)
-7. Check out main, Pull main, delete branch
+7. Check out main, Pull main, delete branch `git branch -d branch-name`

 ## Merge Conflicts (caused localy) Handling